csaq5507/UIBK-703602-Compiler-Construction/mC_specification.md

 # mC Specification

-This document defines *mC* -- a tiny, C-like language used throughout this pro-seminar.
+This document defines *mC* -- a tiny, C-like language used throughout this course.
 The semantics of mC are identical to C unless otherwise specified.

+Please note that the specification may contain errors and ambiguities.
+It may therefore be modified slightly throughout the course to correct such issues.

 ## Grammar